 - eating skin-free poultry and fish such as salmon, trout, herring, and mackerel

 - increasing their intake of dietary fiber

 - drinking low fat milk or replacing milk with a dairy-free alternative

 - getting regular exercise

-A doctor may prescribe medications, often statins, for people with high cholesterol that does not respond to dietary and lifestyle changes.
+A doctor may prescribe medications for people with high cholesterol for whom dietary and lifestyle changes prove ineffective.

-The American Heart Association recommend that adults older than 20 have their serum cholesterol levels and other indicators of heart disease checked every 4 to 6 years.
+The AHA recommends that adults older than 20 have their serum cholesterol levels and other indicators of heart disease checked every

-A person with a higher risk of complication related to high blood pressure may need to have their serum cholesterol levels checked more frequently.
+A person with a higher risk of complications related to high blood pressure may need to have their serum cholesterol levels checked more frequently.

 Individuals with diabetes should also test their cholesterol levels more often, as diabetes can increase the levels of LDL cholesterol.
 It is also a risk factor for heart disease.